 Now that Microsoft Teams supports Dynamic Emergency Calling, how can you troubleshoot or validate your configuration?
 This post will cover the steps to help if your configuration is not populating the proper address when emergency dialing or testing via 933.

 The next few steps will show you how to create the diagnostic logs in a Teams Desktop app and analyze it for Dynamic Address validation for troubleshooting.

 - First, you need to completely Exit Teams client and reopen it, then navigate to the Calling Icon on the left rail to trigger the client to detect the network.

-2. Get the client logs from a Teams client by pressing CTRL+ALT+Shift+1 simultaneously on the Desktop client or go to the taskbard and right click the Teams icon and select “Collect Support Files”.
-Diagnostic log files will be generated and below are the locations based on the host’s Operating System:
+2. Get the client logs from a Teams client by going to the taskbar to right-click the Teams icon and select “Collect Support Files”.
+Diagnostic log files will be generated at the following location :

 - Windows file location:

 %userprofile%\Downloads\MSTeams Diagnostics Log <timestamp>\web\MSTeams Diagnostics Log <timestamp>.txt